Perth – Melbourne – Perth Tour

 Day 12: Perth

-B – After breakfast, city tour, followed by a private stay or transfer to the airport
+B – After breakfast, a city tour, followed by a private stay or transfer to the airport

 Service content – Perth – Broome / Broome – Perth

-• Daily breakfast (English B).
-If not available, there is a breakfast basket or roadhouse snack.
-No other meals (except Tom Price) but always advice and help with organization on request.
+- Daily breakfast (English B).
+If not available, there is a breakfast basket or a roadhouse snack.
+No other meals (except Tom Price), but always advice and help with organization on request.

-• Study and adventure tour focuses on untouched and remote natural wonders, wild animals, indigenous people, sensational places, mountains, beaches, real outback, typical Australia.
+- Study and adventure tour focuses on untouched and remote natural wonders, wild animals, indigenous people, sensational places, mountains, beaches, real outback, and typical Australia.

 Payment and cancellation conditions